 An employee must substitute any accrued paid leave (i.e. sick leave and vacation) for any unpaid FMLA leave except that an employee may retain up to ten (10) days of vacation.
 Upon exhaustion of any accrued paid leave, the remainder of any FMLA leave will be unpaid.
-In no case will the combination of paid and unpaid leave used for an FMLA purpose exceed twelve (12) workweeks in any twelve (12) month period.
+In no case will the combination of paid and unpaid leave used for an FMLA purpose exceed twelve (12) workweeks during any twelve (12) month period for FMLA leave taken under subparagraph 2 of paragraph A above or twenty-six (26) workweeks during the single twelve (12) month described under subparagraph 3 of paragraph A above..